 Answers to Questions about the IOLTA Compliance Report

-A. If you have any new IOLTA accounts, you would check Box #1 under the “Compliance Determination” section.
+A. If you have any new IOLTA accounts, you will report that you have deposited your IOLTA-eligible trust funds in an interest-bearing account.
 Our online form indicates the IOLTA accounts that we currently have on file for you in our database.
-Please simply confirm whether these accounts are still open or if they have been deleted.
+Please simply confirm whether these accounts are still open or if they have been closed.

-A. If you have IOLTA accounts that are not listed on the lower part of the form, it is due to one or more of the following reasons:
+A. If you have IOLTA accounts that are not listed, it is due to one or more of the following reasons: